eoos-systems/eoos-project-if-win32/README.md

 ###### 1.1.1.
 Install [Git for Windows](https://git-scm.com/downloads)

 The installer automatically sets the *Path* system environment variable.
-But you have to set manually *C:\Program Files\Git\binpath* to the *Path* user environment variable to execute Bash if it needs.
 After the installation, check in CMD that tool is executed properly by executing the following commands.

 ```
 C:\> git --version
 git version 2.26.0.windows.1

-C:\> bash --version
-GNU bash, version 4.4.23(1)-release (x86_64-pc-msys)
-Copyright (C) 2016 Free Software Foundation, Inc.
-License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>

-This is free software; you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.
 ```

 ###### 1.1.2.
 Install [CMake 3.20 or higher](https://cmake.org/download/)

 CMake minimum required version 3.20 for EOOS project.

 The installer automatically sets the *Path* system environment variable if you chose this way during installation.
 After the installation, check in CMD that tool is executed properly by executing the following commands.

 ```